Unveiling Tesla (TSLA)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Warning!
 GuruFocus has detected 2 Warning Sign with TSLA.
 Click here to check it out.

-Companies with poor financial strength offer investors a high risk of permanent capital loss.
-To avoid this, it's essential to review a company's financial strength before deciding to purchase shares.
-Tesla has a cash-to-debt ratio of 3.97, which ranks better than 80.07% of 1204 companies in the Vehicles & Parts industry.
-This indicates that Tesla's financial strength is strong.
+Before investing in a company, it's crucial to assess its financial strength.
+Companies with poor financial strength carry a higher risk of permanent loss.
+A good way to understand a company's financial strength is by looking at its cash-to-debt ratio and interest coverage.
+Tesla has a cash-to-debt ratio of 3.97, better than 79.83% of 1210 companies in the Vehicles & Parts industry.
+Overall, Tesla's financial strength is strong, scoring 9 out of 10.

-Growth is a crucial factor in the valuation of a company.
-Tesla's 3-year average revenue growth rate is better than 93.65% of 1182 companies in the Vehicles & Parts industry.
-Its 3-year average EBITDA growth rate is 83.9%, which ranks better than 97.26% of 1058 companies in the same industry.
+Growth is a critical factor in a company's valuation.
+A faster-growing company creates more value for shareholders, especially if the growth is profitable.
+Tesla's 3-year average annual revenue growth is 36.4%, which ranks better than 93.81% of 1180 companies in the Vehicles & Parts industry.
+The 3-year average EBITDA growth rate is 83.9%, which ranks better than 97.16% of 1055 companies in the Vehicles & Parts industry.

-Another way to evaluate a company's profitability is to compare its return on invested capital (ROIC) to its weighted cost of capital (WACC).
-Over the past 12 months, Tesla's ROIC was 24.6, while its WACC came in at 19.43, indicating that the company is creating value for shareholders.

 Conclusion

-In summary, the stock of Tesla (NASDAQ:TSLA) shows every sign of being significantly undervalued.
-The company's financial condition is strong, and its profitability is fair.
-Its growth ranks better than 97.26% of 1058 companies in the Vehicles & Parts industry.
-To learn more about Tesla stock, you can check out its 30-Year Financials here.
+In summary, Tesla's stock appears to be significantly undervalued.
+The company's financial condition is strong, its profitability is fair, and its growth ranks better than 97.16% of 1055 companies in the Vehicles & Parts industry.
+For more information about Tesla's stock, check out its 30-Year Financials here.

 This article first appeared on GuruFocus.